kimblim/BEMvalidator/README.md

 (More browsers to come)

 ## Usage
 Visit a page, click the bookmarklet.
-It's that simple, and that's the reason I was able to make it.
+Nothing more to it.

 ## To-do
 * Add browsers in "Install section"
+* Remove exceptions

 ## License
 Please do with it what you want — if you have any ideas or improvements to the code (by all means: I'm no genius, so there's a huge chance that your code is better than mine) do a pull request or hit me at Twitter: @therealkimblim